 One of the greatest ways to experience a country’s heritage and culture is through experiencing its artistic mediums.
 Chinese opera is a great example of this.
 Sichuan opera is one of the oldest forms of Chinese opera.
 Chengdu has been the main home of Sichuan opera since 1700.
 Shufeng Yayun opera house offers classical performances of Sichuan opera and other Sichuan folk shows.

-Typical Sichuan opera performances include face changing and fire spitting; these two wonders are the essence of Sichuan opera.
-You can see talented actors with unique costumes and colorful face paints tell stories and folktales in a dramatic way.
+Typical Sichuan opera performances include face-changing and fire-spitting; these two wonders are the essence of Sichuan opera.
+You can see talented actors with unique costumes and colourful face paints dramatically telling stories and folktales.
 Puppet shows are also performed to tell stories.

 You can experience profound Chinese opera with many styles of performance.
-This daily show is a way for the Chinese people to preserve its historic culture and traditional art, and you will surely be charmed by it!
+This daily show is a way for the Chinese people to preserve their historic culture and traditional art, and you will indeed be charmed by it!

 13- Have the Chengdu Taste of Hotpot

 Yes, a hotpot is one of Chengdu’s tourist attractions.
-If you are to visit Chengdu, it’s almost mandatory for you to try hotpot.
-Just like the name suggests, it is a definitely hot dish that is filled with Sichuan peppers.
+If you are to visit Chengdu, it’s almost mandatory for you to try a hotpot.
+Just like the name suggests, it is a hot dish filled with Sichuan peppers.
 Sichuan is known for its spicy, tongue-numbing peppers, and Chengdu is the best destination for this experience.

-The hotpot experience is surely a unique one, because you get to be the chef!
+The hotpot experience is unique because you get to be the chef!
 You select vegetables, meat, and noodles of your choice and cook them in the hot-bubbling broth.
-If you are unsure about the cooking time of the meat you can ask your waiter and they will surely help!
-There are also non-spicy options for broth if you can’t handle the spice, but we promise that once you get used to the heat you will ask for more!
+If you are unsure about the meat’s cooking time, you can ask your waiter, and they will surely help!
+There are also non-spicy options for broth if you can’t handle the spice, but we promise that once you get used to the heat, you will ask for more!

 14- Take awesome pictures on Anshun Bridge

-Literally translated as “Bridge of Peace and Propitiousness,” Anshun Bridge is one of the locations you want to experience during nighttime.
-The bridge was built beside Hejiang Pavilion along Funan River (Jin River).
+Translated as “Bridge of Peace and Propitiousness,” Anshun Bridge is one of the locations you want to experience during nighttime.
+The bridge was built beside Hejiang Pavilion along the Funan River (Jin River).
 There is a lot you can do around the Anshun Bridge other than taking phenomenal pictures at night with the dazzling lights of the bridge.
-There are many bars, restaurants, and teahouses along the river with a relaxed atmosphere.
+Many bars, restaurants, and teahouses along the river have a relaxed atmosphere.
 The Anshun Bridge is a restaurant itself named the Bridge Restaurant.
 There, you can enjoy different types of dishes from the local cuisine.